 In her artistic work, Lindsey creates original dance pieces and performances that illustrate multifaceted storytelling through the unique blend of flamenco and contemporary dance, often woven together with creative prose.
 Lindsey strives to create conceptual, innovative dance works that honor dance as an empowering and expressive language.
 Lindsey has been a dancer with Olas Music and Dance since she founded the group in 2009.
 Olas has released three albums, a film, three videos, and has performed throughout New England.
 In 2015/2016 Lindsey performed with American flamenco guitarist and composer Gregoíre Pearce as part of the touring of his newest album Pluviophile.
 In July 2016, Lindsey performed in PORT Opera's Carmen at Portland's Merrill Auditorium.
 And in 2016, Lindsey was invited by the Maine Arts Commission to perform at MICA (Maine International Conference on the Arts).
 Lindsey is the recipient of the Maine Arts Commission's Visibility Grant (2013) and Project Grant (2016).

-Lindsey is currently completing work on a multimedia, contemporary-flamenco performance entitled El Lobo y La Paloma due for release on June 3rd, 2017 at South Portland Auditorium (Full Details Here).
+Lindsey most recently completed work on a multimedia, contemporary-flamenco performance entitled El Lobo y La Paloma released on June 3rd, 2017 at South Portland Auditorium, Maine.
 Created by Lindsey Bourassa, El Lobo y La Paloma is a performance that explores the theme of loss and connection.
 Through all original flamenco dance, Arabic music and song, poetry, and projected imagery, El Lobo y La Paloma tells a story about the loss of a loved one and the mystical connections between physical and spiritual worlds.
 This work is inspired by the loss of Bourassa's own father in 2015 and extends its intention to include the universal experience of loss - that of losing a loved one, a homeland, a freedom, a right, an identity, an ability - and the reconstruction of our relationship with our lost being or object through the process of grief and healing.
-This project is in artistic collaboration with Canadian-Iranian painter Khosro Berahmandi, Arabic singer Talal Alzefiri, oud player Thomas Kovacevic, and flamenco dancer Megan Keogh, and with the participation of videographer Ali Mann, designer Molly Angie, and poet/translator Kifah Abdulla.
+This project is in artistic collaboration with Canadian-Iranian painter Khosro Berahmandi, Arabic singer Talal Alzefiri, oud player Thomas Kovacevic, and flamenco dancer Megan Keogh, and with the participation of videographer Ali Mann, costume designer Molly Angie, and poet/translator Kifah Abdulla.

 Illustration by Jeff McCreight